verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] That's why they pay me the medium bucks
 - [ ] My therapist knows all your names
 - [ ] Lost in the right direction
+- [ ] Proof that God has favourites
 I need to be enough—for myself.